- Position: Defender

 Whether indoors or out, Fernando Clavijo was a special player.
 After starting his professional career at the age of 16 in Uruguay, Clavijo and his wife, Martha, moved to the United States in 1979.
 Clavijo quickly moved up the ranks in the old Major Indoor Soccer League, becoming a vital member of that league and eventually winning player of the decade for the 1980s, an era when indoor soccer was dominant in the U.S. He also played in the North American Soccer League, named to the All-Star team in 1984 - the league's final season - as a member of the San Jose Earthquakes.

 On the USMNT side, Clavijo established himself in the early 90s and was part of the 1994 World Cup squad.

 Clavijo began his coaching career indoors, serving as player/coach of the St Louis Storm in the early 90s before the MISL ceased operations.
-We became a head coach in MLS in 2000 with New England and also coached Haiti’s National Team and the Colorado Rapids.
-He is currently the technical director at FC Dallas.
+We became a head coach in MLS in 2000 with New England and also coached Haiti's National Team and the Colorado Rapids.
+He resigned as the technical director at FC Dallas in September, 2018.

 1994: Started and played the full 90 minutes in the U.S.A.'s historic upset of Colombia in the 1994 USA World Cup.
 Played eight games and started six that year.

 1992: Played 15 games, starting 12 of them.
 Recorded only international point of his career.

 1991: Played 14 games, starting 13 of them.

 1990: Earned first and only cap of the year on November 21 in a 0-0 tie against the Soviet Union in Port of Spain.